MichelaMarini/MichelaMarini.github.io/index.md

 ## Education

-- **Ph.D.** Mathematics, University of Houston, May 2025 (Expected)
+- **Ph.D.** Mathematics, University of Houston, August 2025 (Expected)
 - **M.S.** Bioelectronics Engineering, University of Bologna, Italy
 - **B.S.** Biomedical Engineering, University of Bologna, Italy

 ## Events

+- _05/2025_ \| My first first-author paper is out in *Science Advances*!
+The University of Houston featured our study in a [press release](https://uh.edu/news-events/stories/2025/april/04302025-heroin-brain-study.php).

-- _08/2024_ \| I will present our research poster at the SIAM Conference on Mathematics of Data Science ([MDS2024](https://www.siam.org/conferences-events/siam-conferences/mds24/)) in Atlanta, GA, US.
+- _10/2024_ \| I presented our research poster at the SIAM Conference on Mathematics of Data Science ([MDS2024](https://www.siam.org/conferences-events/siam-conferences/mds24/)) in Atlanta, GA, US.

 - _05/2024_ \| I presented our research poster at the COTS-2024: AI, Machine Learning, and Other Related Statistical Techniques with Applications in Healthcare ([COTS-2024](https://sites.google.com/view/cots2024houstonmethodistmathur/home)) in Houston, TX, US.
 I won second place in the best poster competition.